-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children and young people.
-Domestic abuse can also affect young people within their personal relationships as well as in the context of their home life.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children and young people through seeing, hearing or experiencing the effects of it within in their home life and/or in their own intimate relationships.

-The Domestic Abuse Act came into force in 2021 and a fact sheet can be found here.
+The Domestic Abuse Act came into force in 2021 and support can be found here.
 Bolton's Domestic Abuse Handbook will be referred to and can be accessed here